t00bstAr/contentful-richtext-converter/README.md

 Use at your own risk :)

-## Playground
+## 🚀 Playground

 **Want to try it out?**

-[Jump the Playground](https://contentful-richtext-converter.netlify.app/) where you can write or "copy-paste" a chunk of HTML and instantly get RichText JSON back - Try it out, and get busy coding :)
+[Jump to the Playground](https://contentful-richtext-converter.netlify.app/) where you can "write" or "copy-paste" a chunk of HTML and instantly get RichText JSON back.

+Try it out, and get busy coding :)

-## Current Status
+## 🔎 Current Status

 The project is currently still a working progress with possible future changes, but currently set up to support both ESM (browser) and CommonJS with node.
 The functionality is somewhat feature complete, but further testing, typescript and even better implementations will be coming in the near future.

-## Installation
+## ⚙️ Installation

 Using [npm](https://www.npmjs.com/package/contentful-richtext-converter):